shawna-p/mysterious-messenger/docs/route-setup.rst

     e.g. r

 `plot_branch`
     Optional.
 Indicates that there should be a plot branch after this story call.
-See [[INSERT LINK HERE]] for more on plot branches.
+See :ref:`Plot Branches` for more on plot branches.

     e.g. PlotBranch(False)